KiwiCo Crates Review: Everything You Need to Know Before You Buy

 With any Kiwi Crate, we always start with the Explore!
 Magazine before constructing the project.
 My kids love reading through the comics about Steve the Kiwi and his friends.
 The mini graphic novel is hilarious and introduces the scientific concept behind the project in a way that kindergartens and elementary school kids can understand.

-The first step to building the water-powered worm is constructing a pair of hydraulic systems.
+The first step in building the water-powered worm is to construct a pair of hydraulic systems.
 The instruction manual took the kids step by step through how the system works, and my daughter studied how squeezing the syringe pushed the water through the tube to the other syringe.

-My daughter then proceeded to construct the water-powered worm.
+My daughter then constructed the water-powered worm.
 She followed the instruction manual and finished constructing the project with little assistance from me.
 Since she is a beginner reader, the detailed illustrations helped her understand the orientation of the different pieces.

 The wonderful thing about the Kiwi Crate is that there are multiple projects in the box to demonstrate one scientific concept.
 After we were done playing with the wiggly worm, we moved on to the next activity – Mystery Color Machine!

-Being a fan of arts and crafts, my daughter was excited that this Kiwi Crate project allowed her to use her creativity to color the sea creatures.
+As a fan of arts and crafts, my daughter was excited that this Kiwi Crate project let her use her creativity to color the sea creatures.
 Then, using the same hydraulic systems, she moved the picture up and down the frame.

 Magically, the sea creatures went from black and white to colored!
 My daughter took some time to study the design and the engineering behind how the color change happened.